google/copybara/docs/reference.md

 first_only | `bool`<br><p>If true, only replaces the first instance rather than all.
 In single line mode, replaces the first instance on each line.
 In multiline mode, replaces the first instance in each file.</p>
 multiline | `bool`<br><p>Whether to replace text that spans more than one line.</p>
 repeated_groups | `bool`<br><p>Allow to use a group multiple times.
 For example foo${repeated}/${repeated}.
 Note that this won't match "fooX/Y".
 This mechanism doesn't use backtracking.
 In other words, the group instances are treated as different groups in regex construction and then a validation is done after that.</p>
 ignore | `sequence`<br><p>A set of regexes.
 Any line that matches any expression in this set, which might otherwise be transformed, will be ignored.
+Furthermore, it is not possible to ignore a selected text, and replace another, if they exist on the same line.
+The entire line will be ignored.
 Note that `ignore` is matched to the whole file, not just the parts that match `before` comparing the to-be-transformed string to the ignore regexes, meaning text outside the transform may be used to determine whether or not to apply a transformation.</p>

 #### Examples: